OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 ### Configuring Radio Management Service (RmSvc)[^1]

 Airplane mode is also grayed-out/unconfigurable (the default preference of "enabled" cannot be changed).
-The following command must be run in an elevated Command Line Shell prompt to modify this preference.
+The following commands must be run in an elevated Command Line Shell prompt to modify this preference.

 ```cmd